Australia ball-tampering: Michael Vaughan 'pretty sure' it took place during winter Ashes

 After the day's play, Smith admitted the team's "leadership group" had a plan, carried out by Bancroft, to tamper with the ball to "get an advantage".

-Vaughan, who captained England to an Ashes series victory on home soil in 2005, told BBC Sport: "I cannot think that has been come up with over lunch in Cape Town.
+Vaughan, who captained England to an Ashes series victory in 2005, told BBC Sport: "I cannot think that has been come up with over lunch in Cape Town.

 "I look at the amount of tape some of the fielders have worn, particularly during the Ashes series at mid-on and mid-off.
 You don't have to name names, they know who they are.